Skills brewed once, shared by all.

 cloudflared or

 daymug website request.
-The installer prints
+The installer prints the

 Use this when you're evaluating it, you're the only user, or you're inside an office that already has its own VPN.